Canon T1i vs Olympus E-30

 |17.||Olympus E-510||Y||- / -||-||-||-||2.0||-||-||-|

-Both the T1i and the E-30 have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the E-30 have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the E-30 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T1i and E-30 can be found, respectively, in the Canon T1i Manual (free pdf) or the online Olympus E-30 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T1i and the Olympus E-30?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.